Skip to main content

 The SDK workspace — pnpm

-The SDK workspace ships the four framework packages your pack will depend on: @khal-os/sdk, @khal-os/ui, @khal-os/types, and @khal-os/dev-cli.
+The SDK workspace ships the four framework packages your pack will depend on: @khal-os/sdk, @khal-os/ui, @khal-os/types, and @khal-os/app-kit (the khal CLI).
 It uses pnpm and Turbo under the hood.

 pnpm install # install workspace deps